ARCAspace: Mission 6

 Mission 6 tested the recovery system for the IAR-111 supersonic plane crew capsule.
-On September 26, 2011 a Mi-17 helicopter from Special Aviation Unit lifted the capsule to 700 m above mean sea level.
+On September 26, 2011, a Mi-17 helicopter from Special Aviation Unit lifted the capsule to 700 m above mean sea level.

 At that altitude, the helicopter released the capsule.
 The parachute deployed, and the capsule landed on the sea surface.
 It was recovered by the same helicopter with the help of the Romanian Coast Guard.

 WP3

 WP3 was a validation test flight for the ExoMars Program High Altitude Drop Test (HADT), carried out in cooperation with the European Space Agency.
-The launch took place from the Black Sea coast on September 16, 2013 and the hardware comprised three pressurized containers containing the avionics equipment that will be necessary to test the ExoMars spacecraft parachute during future incoming flights.
+The launch took place from the Black Sea coast on September 16, 2013, and the hardware comprised three pressurized containers containing the avionics equipment that will be necessary to test the ExoMars spacecraft parachute during future incoming flights.

 The pressurized containers, carried by a cluster balloon, were launched at 7:15 AM and the ascension took 90 minutes.
 When the containers reached an altitude of 24.4 km, they were released under a dedicated recovery parachute and landed on the sea twenty minutes later.
 The containers and the recovery parachute were recovered by the Navy 92 km from the launch point.

 The objectives were flight testing the avionics and communication systems, demonstrating the container sealing after sea landing and the capability to identify and recover the equipment from the sea surface.

 Mission 9

 Mission 9 was to be a short vertical hop of the EcoRocket's first stage, testing the booster landing system in much the same manner as SpaceX's Starhopper.
-This mission has apparently been scrapped, however, ARCA completed a short, low altitude flight of the EcoRocket Demonstrator's second stage in the fall of 2021 with no landing attempt to test the RCS systems aboard the rocket.
+This mission has apparently been scrapped, however, ARCA completed a short, low-altitude flight of the EcoRocket Demonstrator's second stage in the fall of 2021 with no landing attempt to test the RCS systems aboard the rocket.
 The stage was attached to an umbilical during the flight.

 Mission 10

-Mission 10 will be the first orbital flight of the EcoRocket.
+Mission 10 was supposed to be the first suborbital space flight of the EcoRocket Demonstrator in 2021 and then the first orbital space flight in 2022, however, it did not happen.

+Mission 11

+Mission 11 was the first mission under the new Commercial EcoRocket (CER) program.
+The test validated the canister exist sequence of the CER-160TR artillery target rocket, in a similar manner to the silo exit of a missile or interceptor.
+The test took place in November 2023.

+Mission 12

+Mission 12 tested the new design and landing technique for the AMi capsule in October 2023.
+Since the capsule’s full scale diameter is ~7 meters, ARCA constructed a subscale vehicle for the test.
+The demonstrator was carried to an altitude of ~600m by a manned hot air balloon and was released.
+The vehicle took roughly 15 seconds to impact the ground, where the parachute-less, high-velocity landing method was validated by the acceptable damage the vehicle sustained.